 One of the most effective ways to care for HSV is to pay attention to “environmental” considerations to the body and particularly to areas of infection.

 Avoid extreme environments that could cause irritation.
 Protect yourself from sunburn.
 UVA/UVB, PABA-free sun screen can be effective in protecting infected areas and body in general from sunburn which can aggravate and initiate HSV recurrences.
-In addition, sunburn causes an inflammatory reaction in the body, and the immune system gets diverted to deal with it rather than sustain and protect the body as a whole.
+It’s important to protect your skin, as well as your lips and mouth.
+Sunburn causes an inflammatory reaction in the body, and the immune system gets diverted to deal with it rather than sustain and protect the body as a whole.

 When a having a particularly painful outbreak, some people find bathing several times a day in cool water to provide temporary relief.
-Soap can be irritating, so use a very mild non-detergent soap such as California Baby Super Sensitive Body Wash.(*)
+Soap can be irritating, so use a very mild non-detergent soap such as California Baby Super Sensitive Body Wash which is available online at at various stores, including Target.

 Many women with Genital Herpes who experience extreme pain while urinating find pouring body-temperature water over the area, or urinating while immersing the area in lukewarm water, alleviates the pain.
 Also, drinking plenty of liquids helps to dilute the urine.